Attenuators: No Compromise Tone

 Liberation from the tyranny of excessive volume, and liberation from sub-par guitar tone.

-We all have our favourite tube amps, and we all know that in order to get the best out of them, we need to wind the volume up to the point where we find that beautiful sweet spot, where the tone melts into something magical.
+We all have our favourite valve amps, and we all know that in order to get the best out of them, we need to wind the volume up to the point where we find that beautiful sweet spot, where the tone melts into something magical.

 Our family members, pets and neighbours, however, aren’t so interested in our tonal ambitions.
-All they know is that our carefully chosen and hard-earned tube amp is crucifyingly loud and they’ve had quite enough of it, thanks.
+All they know is that our carefully chosen and hard-earned valve amp is crucifyingly loud and they’ve had quite enough of it, thanks.

 What to do?

-You could buy a smaller amp, but to us, that defeats the entire purpose of striving for that great tube amp in the first place!
+You could buy a smaller amp, but to us, that defeats the entire purpose of striving for that great valve amp in the first place!
 It’s taken you forever to land on an amp that you love and that works with both your style and taste in guitars!
 Buying a smaller amp means using an entirely different set of tones whilst getting used to a different feel: those things change your playing completely!

 The answer, in our opinion, is to use a suitable attenuator.